maybebyte/anthesis/nixos.md

 ## What's NixOS like?

-If you've used a Unix-like OS before, chances are that NixOS isn't what you'd expect.
-Where many Linux distributions share a number of fundamental similarities (certainly they don't differ as much as the BSDs), NixOS is substantially different.
+Where many Linux distributions share a number of fundamental similarities (certainly, they don't differ as much as the BSDs), NixOS is substantially different.

 One of the most important concepts to understand is that NixOS is mostly modified by editing a central configuration file.
 What do I mean by this?

-Under the imperative paradigm of system management, you'd enable the OpenSSH daemon like so (using Debian as an example).
+Under the imperative paradigm of system management, the OpenSSH daemon is enabled like so (using Debian as an example).

 1. Install OpenSSH.